nikhleshtaneja07/ndjobs/readme.md

 Hello Team,

-This project is made using php, mysql, bootstrap, jquery, html5, css.
+This is a demo JOB PORTAL project is made using php, mysql, bootstrap, jquery, html5, css.
 Please find below the specifications for the project:

 Resources Used: